-Top 15 Scholarships in Sweden for International Students
+Top 25 Scholarship Programs in Sweden for International Students

 Up until 2010, Sweden has been one of the few countries in Europe where you can study for free.
 The Swedish Government has then passed a law that charges tuition and application fees for students from non-EU/EEA countries to be supplemented by Swedish Scholarship Programs.
 In addition, a significant number of Swedish Universities still offer scholarships in the form of tuition waivers for international students.

 Swedish Institute Study Scholarships

 The Swedish Institute provides scholarships in Sweden to highly-qualified international students from developing countries who wants to pursue a Masters or Bachelor’s Degree in many fields of study at Sweden Universities.
 The scholarship covers both living costs and tuition fees.
 About 120 scholarships are offered yearly.